nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Using the given index of the student, TrackMate will mark his/her assignment status as completed.
 * Assignment with the given title must exist.
 * Student at the specified index must exist.
+* Regardless of the previous assignment status, this command will show successful message for the ease of usage.

 Example:
 1. `markAsg 1 n/CS2103T Assignment 2`